A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 Riverfront attractions are found across the United States, but perhaps none is more iconic than San Antonio’s.
 The 15-mile stretch along the San Antonio River attracts both locals and tourists to the tune of 9 million visitors per year, drawn to the amazing views, eclectic dining options, live entertainment, and vibrant nightlife.

-Beyond a picturesque place to spend your evenings, San Antonio has tons to offer residents.
-For the working crowd, the city is a scientist’s dream, as major industries include healthcare and bioscience, aerospace, IT and cybersecurity, and the “New Energy” economy.
-And, as is the case in any city worth its salt, the retail, professional services, and leisure and hospitality industries are thriving, as well.
+San Antonio has tons to offer residents.
+For the working crowd, the city is one of the best places to live in Texas for scientists, as major industries include healthcare and bioscience, aerospace, IT and cybersecurity, and the “New Energy” economy.

 San Antonio has plenty of fun besides the River Walk, too.
 Major attractions include Six Flags Fiesta Texas, SeaWorld, the San Antonio Zoo — and who can forget the Alamo?